Advertisement

 A brick of compressed tea leaves.

 During this time, compressed bricks of tea leaves were first softened by fire and then grated into boiling water.
-Milk and sugar were never added to tea, although both were available and used in other foods.
-A government-imposed tea tax is further evidence of the beverage’s growing popularity.
+Milk and sugar were never added to tea—this practice was begun by Europeans—although both were available and used in other foods.
+During this period, the government imposed tea tax—further evidence of tea’s growing popularity.

-In 780 C.E., Chinese merchants commissioned a Buddhist monk, Lu Yu (733 to 804 C.E.), to write the Ch’a Ching, Classic of Tea treatise, to extol the virtues of tea.
+In 780 C.E., Chinese merchants commissioned a Buddhist monk, Lu Yu (733 to 804 C.E.), to write the Ch’a Ching treatise (Classic of Tea) to extol the virtues of tea.
 It included the proper tea making process:

-In the Sung dynasty (960 to 1280 C.E.), known as the Romantic Age of tea, poetry and artistic references to tea abounded.
+In the Sung dynasty (960 to 1280 C.E.), known as the Romantic Age of Tea, poetry and artistic references to tea abounded.
 A precursor to the Japanese tea ceremony to come, the most popular method of preparation involved grinding delicate tea leaves into a green powder in a stone mill and whipping it into hot water with bamboo whisks, creating a frothy drink.
-Formal tea-tasting parties were held, comparable to modern wine tastings, where the proper vessel was important.
+Formal tea-tasting parties were held, comparable to modern wine tastings.

 Powdered green matcha tea